grexrr/scavengerHunt/README.md

   - Request includes latitude, longitude, angle, and radius
   - The backend updates player position (`updatePlayerPosition`) before applying radius filter (`applySearchArea`)
   - Log statements print filtered landmarks and the selected target for verification
+  - Added new endpoint `GET /api/game/target` to return current target landmark

+- Target display (front-end):
+  - After starting a round, frontend fetches `/api/game/target` to retrieve current target info
+  - Target name, riddle, and coordinates are shown in the UI info box
+  - A new marker is placed on the map to indicate the target location
+  - Logic ensures `/target` is only fetched after round is successfully started (avoids 404)

 ##### JavaScript Logic Summary